 Beyond the support of their teachers, students in the Marcellin program have the support of peer leaders-senior students who serve as aides in the classroom, providing academic support and encouragement.

 The program includes a required summer component leading into freshman year to help students transition to high school.
 And while the program is designed as a four year curriculum, students can enroll in courses outside the program as success is gained.

-The Marcellin Program Director works with all student and teachers within the program in conjunction with support from the guidance department.
+The Marcellin Program Director works with all student and teachers within the program in conjunction with support from the counseling department.